Migrating to Docker Compose

 Even with a simple image, we've already been dealing with plenty of command line options in both building, pushing and running the image.

 Next we will switch to a tool called Docker Compose to manage these.
-Docker Compose used to be a separate tool but now it is integrated to Docker and can be used like the rest of the Docker commands.
+Docker Compose used to be a separate tool but now it is integrated into Docker and can be used like the rest of the Docker commands.

 Assume that we are in the folder where we have our Dockerfile with the following content:

-FROM ubuntu:18.04
+FROM ubuntu:22.04

 WORKDIR /mydir

-RUN apt-get install -y curl python
+RUN apt-get update && apt-get install -y curl python3

-RUN curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl
+RUN curl -L https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -o /usr/local/bin/yt-dlp

-RUN chmod a+x /usr/local/bin/youtube-dl
+RUN chmod a+x /usr/local/bin/yt-dlp

-ENTRYPOINT ["/usr/local/bin/youtube-dl"]
+ENTRYPOINT ["/usr/local/bin/yt-dlp"]

 Let us now create a file called docker-compose.yml